microsoft/vscode-docs/docs/python/jupyter-support-py.md

 - Work with Jupyter-like code cells
 - Run code in the Python Interactive Window
-- View, inspect, and filter variables using the Variable explorer and data viewer
+- View, inspect, and filter variables using the Variables Explorer and Data Viewer
 - Connect to a remote Jupyter server
 - Debug a Jupyter notebook
 - Export a Jupyter notebook